For me, real estate investing is fun.

 Have several realtors look at the house and tell you what they would list it for.

-When a realtor does give you a number, ask them to how they got to that number.
-A good realtor will show you comps, the rest will try and dance around the topic.
+When a real estate agent does give you a number, ask them to how they got to that number.
+A good real estate agent will show you comps, the rest will try and dance around the topic.

 Choose the one that gives you a solid number backed by actual data.
 They should also have a plan on how they are going to market the property for you.